ably/ably-roku/README.md

 5. Create a new Pull Request

 #### Development Requirements
-For Development and side loading of the channel you will need the VS Code [BrightScript Language Extension](https://marketplace.visualstudio.com/items?itemName=celsoaf.brightscript).
+For development and side loading of the channel you will need the VS Code [BrightScript Language Extension](https://marketplace.visualstudio.com/items?itemName=celsoaf.brightscript).

 You will also need to create an `.env` in the root of the project with the following values to streamline side loading: